T-Goon/Brigham-and-Womans-Path-Finding-App/README.md

 # Important Files
 ## build.gradle / gradle.properties
 This is the gradle configuration file.
 Modify this file to add dependencies to your project.
-In general you should only modify the depedencies section of this file, however there are a few modification you will need to make when you begin the project
+In general, you should only modify the dependencies section of this file, however there are a few modifications you will need to make when you begin the project

   - `mainClassName`
-    - Modifiy this variable to point to your main class.
-By default it is `edu.wpi.teamB.Main `, but once you update your teamname package to your team letter you will need to update this path.
+    - Modify this variable to point to your main class.
+By default, it is `edu.wpi.teamB.Main `, but once you update your teamname package to your team letter you will need to update this path.